 The ideal candidate will possess excellent communication skills and demonstrated skill in critical thinking, judgment, data analysis, member services, and applied regional transportation planning.
 This candidate will also have a strong academic background in Transportation Planning, Urban Planning, Public Policy, Political Science, Economics, Statistics or a related field.
 The ideal candidate will have experience with computer software packages used for database development, statistical analysis, and reporting; knowledge of public transportation operations data reporting and planning activities, and experience with report and data analysis software.

 To be considered for the Transportation Planner II position, candidates must possess a bachelor’s degree in Transportation Planning, Urban Planning, Public Policy, Political Science, Economics, Statistics or a related field, and up to three (3) years of directly applicable work experience.

-To be considered for the Transportation Planner III position, candidates must possess a master’s degree in Transportation Planning, Urban Planning, Public Policy, Political Science, Economics, Statistics or a related field, and more than three (3) years of directly applicable work experience.
+To be considered for the Transportation Planner III position, candidates must possess a master’s degree in Transportation Planning, Urban Planning, Public Policy, Political Science, Economics, Statistics or a related field, and three (3) or more years of directly applicable work experience.

 Any equivalent combination of experience and training which provides the required knowledge, analytical and writing skills and abilities will be considered.

 Experience with Microsoft Office programs (Word, Excel, PowerPoint), statistical software (SAS preferred), ArcGIS, data management, and data visualization software.

 Ability to read, analyze, and interpret common planning, scientific and technical journals, financial reports, and legal and policy documents.
 Ability to respond to common inquiries from members, regulatory agencies, community leaders and citizens.
 Ability to effectively present information to senior management, public groups, and/or boards of directors.
 Ability to work collaboratively with board and committee members to develop meeting agendas and provide staffing support for committee meetings.